 3. Find out what's in season when.
 Google the information for your area and print it off.
 If strawberries are only in for 2 weeks, you want to know about it.
 When they're gone - they're gone.
 This will help keep you from getting the call that your 2 bushels of peaches are ready the day before your wedding (like I did).
 If you're really going to eat local, you've got to plan around the seasons.

+4. Have a plan in place to preserve some foods for the off season.
 This goes along with #3.
 Keep an eye out for recipes you like and store accordingly whether it be drying, freezing, or canning.
 Don't be afraid to ask for help.
 Someone's Grandma would love to teach you to can.
-See my post about apples to get you started.
+See my

 5. Check out sites like Local Harvest to find farmers' markets and growers in your area.
 Most states have a website devoted to local companies and products.
 Search for "Michigan made" or "Michigan furniture", etc. There are tons of sites devoted to finding local goods.
 Also scan your local newspaper and check store windows for signs that advertise "Local Products Here".